apache/cxf/distribution/src/main/release/samples/js_client/README.txt

 The client side makes call using JAX-WS APIs.
 It uses the Mozilla Rhino library to read the JavaScript file and run it.

-This demo only implements the client-side logic, and relies on the server provided by the wsdl_first demo.

 Building and running the demo server using ant
 ----------------------------------------------

-From the samples/wsdl_first directory, the Ant build.xml file can be used to build and run the demo.
+From the base directory of this sample (i.e., where this README file is located), the Ant build.xml file can be used to build and run the demo.

 Using either UNIX or Windows:

   ant build
-  ant server  (in the background or another window)
+  ant server  (in the background or another window) ant client  (in another window)

 To remove the code generated from the WSDL file and the .class files, run: